Greentech Media’s Must-Read Energy Storage Stories of 2020

 While power plant developers built bigger than ever, the small and distributed form of energy storage made significant advances as well.

 The latter group links small batteries into distributed, controllable networks, sometimes referred to as virtual power plants — they deliver electrons, just like a power plant, but through coordinating many pieces of equipment across numerous locations.
 The model poses several questions.
 Does this work as well as a few large, central power plants?
 How much compensation do homeowners need to be motivated to participate?
-Can anyone sign up and install enough homes in the right areas to deliver a utility contract, and still make some money on the multi-year endeavor?
+Can anyone sign up and install enough homes in the right areas to deliver a utility contract, and still make some money on the multiyear endeavor?

 Several companies are betting on positive answers to those questions.
 Lead rooftop solar installer Sunrun has now installed more than 13,000 home battery systems, and recently expanded its solar-storage product to everywhere it sells solar, instead of reserving it for a subset of states.

-In summer 2020, Sunrun struck a partnership with Southern California Edison's customer service division to study the value of virtual power plants in the greater Los Angeles region.
-Just a few months later, Sunrun won a full fledged contract with the utility.
+In summer 2020, Sunrun struck up a partnership with Southern California Edison's customer service division to study the value of virtual power plants in the greater Los Angeles region.
+Just a few months later, Sunrun won a full-fledged contract with the utility.
 Sunrun also won a 300-home demonstration program with New York's Orange & Rockland, a subsidiary of Con Edison.

 Utilities also staked a claim on the VPP vision.
 Oregon utility Portland General Electric launched its own 525-home program this summer.
-Vermont's Green Mountain Power has been doing this sort of thing for years — it now controls 2,567 Powerwall batteries in customer homes, reaping millions of dolllars of savings on peak power each year while helping customers stay lit up during blackouts.
+Vermont's Green Mountain Power has been doing this sort of thing for years — it now controls 2,567 Powerwall batteries in customer homes, reaping millions of dollars of savings on peak power each year while helping customers maintain power during blackouts.
 The utility finalized its home battery program as a permanent energy storage tariff this summer, ensuring it will continue to grow for years to come.

-And battery aggregation startup Swell Energy finished the year with a bang: the company raised $450 million of financing from Ares Capital Management to install 14,000 home battery systems, which will fulfill Swell's utility contracts in Southern California and elsewhere.
+And battery aggregation startup Swell Energy finished the year with a bang: The company raised $450 million of financing from Ares Capital Management to install 14,000 home battery systems, which will fulfill Swell's utility contracts in Southern California and elsewhere.

-Residential batteries continued their string of success with 6 consecutive record quarters, as measured by capacity installed.
+Residential batteries continued their string of success with six consecutive record quarters, as measured by capacity installed.
 But they're still reaching around 7,000 customers per quarter, meaning there's a long way to go before the market achieves viral growth.

-Long duration storage got closer to commercialization than ever before
+Long-duration storage got closer to commercialization than ever before

 Certain topics populate the writings of energy reporters far out of proportion to their current contributions to the energy system.
-Green hydrogen recently edged out long duration storage in the coverage-to-achievement metric, but that's a factor both of hydrogen's stunning rise in conceptual popularity this year, and in the ability of long duration energy storage startups to get the ball rolling on projects that may soon resemble meaningful installations.
+Green hydrogen recently edged out long-duration storage in the coverage-to-achievement metric, but that's a factor both of hydrogen's stunning rise in conceptual popularity this year and in the ability of long-duration energy storage startups to get the ball rolling on projects that may soon resemble meaningful installations.
 (See GTM's explainers: So, what exactly is long-duration energy storage? and So, what exactly is green hydrogen?)

 The conundrum facing this motley crew of technologies is that it is theoretically quite useful to economically store electricity for many hours, if not days or weeks, but almost nobody wants to pay for that service right now.
-This started to change this year: California's utility regulators determined the state will probably need about 1 gigawatt of long duration storage by 2026.
+This started to change this year: California's utility regulators determined the state will probably need about 1 gigawatt of long-duration storage by 2026.
 And a coalition of California's community choice aggregators put out an actual request for proposals for storage that can last eight hours or longer, which would need to be installed by 2026.

 The folks who sell this stuff have an even more bullish view of its value.
-The California Energy Storage Alliance recently published an analysis that says California's transition to clean energy will require 45 gigawatts or more of long duration storage by 2045 — roughly equivalent to the state's peak electricity demand these days.
+The California Energy Storage Alliance recently published an analysis that says California's transition to clean energy will require 45 gigawatts or more of long-duration storage by 2045 — roughly equivalent to the state's peak electricity demand these days.

 If that all seems a bit far off, recall that Form Energy won a contract in May to build a 150-hour "aqueous air" storage system for a Minnesota utility by 2023.
 Form subsequently raised a $76 million Series C. Highview Power, which stores energy by supercooling air in tanks, broke ground on a full-scale power plant near Manchester.
 Plenty more companies insist they're on the cusp of building megawatt-scale long-duration storage projects, a necessary precursor to giving mass-produced lithium-ion batteries a run for their money.